and the truth shall set you free!

 Lucifer fell from glory as he became the pervertor of everything that God had created so “very good” in Eden, but his perversion did not and cannot pollute the angels who chose to remain holy and loyal to God.
 To think therefore that holy angels have sex - and worse, immoral, out-of-wedlock sex in heaven, is simply another satanic perversion.

 Scripture refers to all the angels as ‘the sons of God.’
 Of course they are not literal sons; this merely explains their gender and their close affiliation with their Creator.
 Contrary to the false portrayal of angels by the media industry, God created only male angels.
 Daniel 9:21 refers to “the man Gabriel,” and of course, we know of the other archangel, Michael, who is the commander of God’s angelic armies.
-In the apocrypha or non-biblical books, angels called Raphael, Seth, Jeremiel, Uriel, and so on are also mentioned.
+In the apocrypha or non-Scriptural books, angels called Raphael, Seth, Jeremiel, Uriel, and so on are also mentioned.
 However, Scripture does not even mention the probability of ‘female’ angels, nor does Scripture describe a single encounter with a ‘female’ angel, because female angels simply do not exist.
 So, “why did God create angels with the 'necessary tools,' as they are capable, at least, of having sex with humans, as described in Gen. 6?”
 Humans simply do not know, for the Bible does not give any reason as to the fact.

 Bible believing, born again believers of Jesus Christ will rest in what God did reveal through the full context of His Word.
 They will never try to add to God's Word in order to make up their own facts about angels, or anything else they choose to believe.

 WHAT ABOUT FEMALE ANGELS?
 (Zech.
-5:9, THE SINGLE VERSE THAT REFERS TO TWO ‘WOMEN,’ CARRYING A BASKET:)
+5:9, THE SINGLE VERSE THAT REFERS TO TWO ‘WOMEN’ CARRYING A BASKET:)

-Someone wrote to us saying that the Bible does indeed refer to ‘female’ angels— in one verse in the whole of Biblical Scripture!
+Someone wrote to us saying that the Bible does indeed refer to ‘female’ angels— in one verse in the whole of Scripture!
 Zechariah 5:9, “There were two women, coming with the wind in their wings… and they lifted up the basket, [with the woman named ‘Wickedness’ incarcerated inside,] and carried it away to the land of Shinar, [or Babylon— the name which describes the worldwide system of idolatry.]”

 In the context of this chapter, it is clear that the angel showed the prophet a prophetic vision; and the angel actually told the prophet the meaning of that vision, or prophecy.
 The woman named 'Wickedness' in Zechariah chapter 5, is a metaphor of the Old Testament nation of Israel; just like 'Mystery,' the woman who rides ‘the scarlet beast,’ who represents the idolatrous, New Testament, church system, (Rev. 17-18.)
 Just as the two women, ‘Mystery’ and ‘Wickedness,’ the ‘two [metaphorical] women carrying the basket,’ envision the prophecy in Zech.
 5:9.
 CONTEXTUALLY, (and surely, the CONTEXT of a passage conveys the true meaning of a verse,) and according to most scholars of the Bible, Zechariah chapter 5 describes the meaning of verse 9 as: